-Wednesday, May 9, a diverse group of Harvard students and alumni premiered impactful videos to an excited crowd at the Ash Center for Democratic Governance and Innovation.
+A diverse group of Harvard students and alumni buzzed with excitment as they prepared to premiere their short films to a crowd at the Ash Center on Wednesday, May 9.
 Three months earlier this group, the videos’ creators, had little to no filmmaking skills.

 Walmart versus Publix